pypeit/PypeIt/doc/quicklook.rst

 Here the script will detect that the calibration files are already present and will only process the science frame.
+Therefore, files ``b1.fits.gz`` and ``b10.fits.gz`` are entirely ignored.

-In this case, you could force a re-generation of the calibrations with ``--clobber_calibs``.
+You can, however, force a re-generation of the calibrations with ``--clobber_calibs``.